 A 4K TV, on the other hand, has 3840 x 2160 pixels, or exactly twice the resolution of 1080p.
 Thankfully, the devices we love and hold dear can successfully process that much data nowadays, and the result is a resolution with many, many more pixels that are able to form a much clearer, sharper picture than a standard CRT.

-Opposed to 4K content that’s recorded with the express purpose of being viewed on a standard 4K TV, DCI 4K is actually 4096 x 2160 pixels tall and across at a 19:10 aspect, or about 10% more visible space than what you’d get out of UHD 4K.
+As opposed to 4K content that’s recorded with the express purpose of being viewed on a standard 4K TV, DCI 4K is actually 4096 x 2160 pixels tall and across at a 19:10 aspect or about 10% more visible space than what you’d get out of UHD 4K.